rfzeg/add_markers/README.md

 To view the markers, run rviz:
 `$ rosrun rviz rviz`

-Set the Fixed Frame field to "/map" or the frame the marker was set under `marker_message_.header.frame_id`.
+If required, set the Fixed Frame field to "/map" or the frame the marker was set under `marker_message_.header.frame_id`.
 Then add a Markers display.
 Verify that the topic specified is the same as the one being published.

 ## RvizMarkersPub Class Interface
+The `setMarkerType()` method in the 'RvizMarkersPub' class populates a new Visualization Message with data and sends that message to other ROS nodes.
-The kind of marker being published (arrow, sphere, cube, etc.. ) can be set using the `setMarkerType()` method.
+Aditionally the `setMarkerType()` provides a mean to set the kind of marker being published (arrow, sphere, cube, etc.. ).
 The available types are enumerated in the [visualization_msgs/Marker](http://docs.ros.org/melodic/api/visualization_msgs/html/msg/Marker.html) message.
-The `pub()` method in the 'RvizMarkersPub' class can be used to send messages to other ROS nodes.
-Finally, `buildVisMsg()` provides a mean to populate a new Visualization Message with data.

 ---